Table of Contents

 Chapter 6 – How to talk about various science and scientists

-Here you will learn about some of the most important knowledge explorers, as well as the names of many different scientific disciplines.
+Here, you will learn about some of the most essential knowledge explorers and the names of many different scientific disciplines.
 Words such as ‘an anthropology,’ ‘geologist,’ ‘an entomologist,’ ‘a semanticist,’ ‘a sociologist,’ and so on.
 As usual, Lewis includes a section in which he discusses the etymology of these internationalisms and several self-assessment exams.

 Chapter 7 – How to discuss lying and liars